libretime/libretime/docs/_troubleshooting.md

 troubleshooting checklist.

 - **Streaming player on Microsite and Listen player on Dashboard not working?** The problem could be caused by a bug in writing to the database during the setup wizard.
 This can be fixed by going to **Settings** -> **Stream Settings** and toggling the **Default Streaming** and **Custom/ 3rd Party Streaming** option, accepting the popup dialogues, and clicking **Save** at the top of the settings page.
-- **File not importing successfully?** Libretime has been known to work with MP3 and WAV files, encoded using 41,100 Hz.
+- **File not importing successfully?** LibreTime has been known to work with MP3 and WAV files, encoded using 41,100 Hz.
 Variable Bit Rate (VBR) files are currently hit or miss with the importer.
 Please convert your file to an MP3 or WAV at 41,100 Hz. and try uploading again.
 - **Podcast hosted by Anchor.fm not importing?** There is no known work-around at this time.
 Ask your producers to provide their show files manually or check with the show's distributer.
 - **Tracks won't publish?** We know the Publish screen is broken and we're working on it.
 A potential work-around is to use an external podcast host like [Anchor.fm](https://www.anchor.fm) or [Blubrry](https://blubrry.com/).
 - **Can't hear any sound coming from your soundcard (for analog audio output)?** If you are using ALSA as your audio driver, use `alsamixer` to see the current volume your system is set to.
 If still nothing, go to **Settings** > **Streams** and make sure **Hardware Audio Output** is checked.
-If you need to play a tone to help you troubleshoot, you can use `speaker-test` (does not come installed with Libretime).
+If you need to play a tone to help you troubleshoot, you can use `speaker-test` (does not come installed with LibreTime).

 ## 4. Read the docs